xingzhehe/AdvectiveNet-An-Eulerian-Lagrangian-Fluidic-Reservoir-for-Point-Cloud-Processing/README.md

 # AdvectiveNet: An Eulerian-Lagrangian Fluidic Reservoir for Point Cloud Processing
-We propose a new neural network module inspired by advection in CDF to deal with the high-level tasks on point clouds including classification and segmentation.
+We propose a new neural network module inspired by advection in CFD to deal with the high-level tasks on point clouds including classification and segmentation.

 [[Paper]](https://arxiv.org/abs/2002.00118)